kunigami/kunigami.github.io/_books/imperial-china.md

 It provides many facts and details about the lives of the Imperial family and also about the people from the steppe of Central Asia (not just the Mongols) which I learned from this book had a very intertwined relationship with China.

 The author also provides analysis on demographics, culture and philosophy.
 He often rejects commonly held assumptions, for example that there was a population explosion during Qing times.
-His analysis on philosophy feels pretty academic, revolving around Neo-Confucianism which I found pretty repetitive and uninteresting.
+His analysis on philosophy feels pretty academic, revolving around Neo-Confucianism which I found repetitive and uninteresting.
 I feel like the book could be 10% shorter without these analysis.

-Next are my detailed notes for selected chapter.
+Next are my detailed notes for selected chapters.
+My favorite chapters were 17, 18, 22, 27, 30 and 31.

 ## 1 - The five dynasties

 After the fall of the Tang, there was a period without any dominating dynasty.
-In the North there were five more or less concurrent dynasties.
+In the North there were five more or less competing dynasties.
 In the South there were instead 10 states.
+This chapter describes a bit about each of these.

+Interesting bits:

-Xi'an was the cradle of Chinese civilization and the capital of the Tang dynasty (together with Luoyang) but they moved East because it could not sustain its large population.
+* Xi'an was the cradle of Chinese civilization and the capital of the Tang dynasty (together with Luoyang) but they moved East because it could not sustain its large population.

 ## 2 - Abaoji

 Abaoji was a member of the Khitan tribe from the steppes north of China.
 He was the founder of the Liao dynasty which extended as far south as Beijing, the Southernmost of this five capitals (he was not the founder of Beijing though).

+Interesting bits:

-The Uighurs used to live around that area, but were driven West by the Kirghz people.
+* The Uighurs used to live around that area, but were driven West by the Kirghz people.
 They converted to Maniqueism (Persian) after the relocation.

-This chapter also mentions the Silla and Bohai people, the precursors to Korean kingdom.
+* This chapter also mentions the Silla and Bohai people, the precursors to Korean kingdom.
 Lake Baikal seems to be the birthplace of the Altaic Languages which include Turkic, Mongol and Tungusic (Jurchen and Manchu, Bohai, Korean!!!
 Possibly Japanese).

 ## 3 - Building the Liao empire

-The name Cathay cames from Khitai, another pronunciation of Khitan, and was the name by which China was known from early contact with Europeans.

-The kingdom of Koryo started unifying Korea around the same time the Liao empire started.
+Discusses the Liao empire under successive leaders.
+Steppe people didn't have an established norm succession so it often led to struggle of power between contenders.
+The Kithans struggled between governing nomadic people and the sedentary Chinese under their domain.
+They created a dual governing system.

 One of the five dynastics (from Chapter 1) was the Later Zhou.
 Zhao Kuangyin was a general for those rulers and usurped the throne to found the Song dynasty.
 Relations between Song and Kithan was mostly the former paying tributes to the latter, but otherwise pacific.

+Interesting bits:

+* The name Cathay cames from Khitai, another pronunciation of Khitan, and was the name by which China was known from early contact with Europeans.
+* The kingdom of Koryo started unifying Korea around the same time the Liao empire started.

 ## 5 - Creating the Song dynasty

 Being a general Zhao Kuangyin was aware of the power of the military, so one of the goals of his reign was to subject it to the civil government.
 He was able to conquer most of the 10 states in the South.

 The Song co-existed with the Liao dynasty in the North, often signing peace treaties (e.g. Shanyuan treaty) which involves paying hefty tributes which for China was probably more economically favorable than waging war.

+The Song established their capital at Kaifeng.

 ## 7 - Dimensions of the Northern Song Life